Mickey Mouse (comic strip): Characters

 From the beginning, the strips were parts of long continuing stories.
 These introduced characters such as the Phantom Blot, Eega Beeva, and the Bat Bandit, which Gottfredson created; Disney created Eli Squinch, Mickey's nephews, Morty and Ferdie Fieldmouse, and Sylvester Shyster, which were also introduced in the comic.

 Storylines

 Mickey Mouse had adventure storylines from its inception until October 1955, when the syndicate instructed the creators to move to a simpler, gag-a-day format.
 In 1990, the daily strip returned to the adventure format.

 Daily strips (1930–1955)

 The headings in the table below refer to the Fantagraphics Books reprint collections, Walt Disney's Mickey Mouse.

 Daily strips (1990–1995)

 In 1990, writer Floyd Norman convinced King Features Syndicate to allow him to bring back the comic strip's adventure story format.
 Norman and Colette Bezio shared the scripting, with Rick Hoover, Alex Howell and Thomas Lewis providing art.
-The 1990-1995 stories have not been reprinted in the US, and only rarely in other countries.
+With the lone exception of "Reform and Void", the 1990-1995 stories have not been reprinted in the US, and only rarely in other countries.